candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='sup-usecase'></a>Supported use cases

-The following are use cases supported by the CLI:
+The following use cases are supported by the Tanzu Insight CLI plug-in:

 - What packages and CVEs exist in a particular image? (`image`)
 - What packages and CVEs exist in my source code? (`source`)